Chesterfield Township Supervisor Brad Kersten

 Dear Chesterfield Township Residents and Neighbors,

-For the past 32 months, I have had the honor of being your Chesterfield Township Supervisor.
+Since 2021, I have had the honor of being your Chesterfield Township Supervisor.
 I’ve attended many small business grand openings, welcomed family after family who now call Chesterfield Township their home, and, most importantly, gotten positive results for residents throughout the Township.

 Brad Kersten